Serenity1337/instagram/README.md

 # instagram

 This project was created with MERN stack.
-The way to run it:
+A full stack copy of instagram with functionalities like register,login,create a post, following people, liking posts,comments,replies.
+A fun personal project to learn a little bit of both worlds, both backend and frontend.

+To run it you need to open two terminals:

-1) cd backend --> npm install --> npm run start:back
+1. cd backend --> npm install --> npm run start:back

 Then start another terminal and run:

-2) cd frontend --> npm install --> npm run start:react
+2. cd frontend --> npm install --> npm run start:react